 Pipes and Drums

 The City Of Boise Police Pipes and Drums was created in 1996 with the help of the department and several volunteers.
-The band consists of roughly 10 performers, both Both Boise Police Officers and Volunteers who donate their time and talents.
-Currently there are 8 Scottish bagpipe players and three drummers playing snare drums and a base drum.
+The band consists of roughly 13 performers, both Boise Police Officers and Volunteers who donate their time and talents.
+Currently there are 8 Scottish bagpipe players and five drummers playing snare drums and a base drum.

 The Scottish Bagpipes are thought to date back to about 100 a.d.
 Their true origin is uncertain, but the Scottish Highland bagpipe is the most familiar throughout the world.
 They became popular in Scotland during the 15th century.